- Before continuing, make sure your Mac and iPad meet the Sidecar system requirements, including each device being signed in with the same Apple ID.

 If you want your iPad to mirror your Mac screen instead of extending its desktop:

-- In macOS Monterey, choose a mirroring option from the Screen Mirroring menu in the menu bar.1
+- In macOS Monterey or later, choose a mirroring option from the Screen Mirroring menu in the menu bar.1

 - In macOS Big Sur, choose a mirroring option from the Display menu in Control Centre or the menu bar.